Kate O'Connell: Political career

 On 7 May 2021, O'Connell declared she would not seek to be the Fine Gael candidate for the 2021 Dublin Bay South by-election.
 O'Connell suggested she would not be able to win a party selection again due to her relationship with the Fine Gael leadership souring in the meantime, partially because of her vocal support of Simon Coveney over Leo Varadkar in the 2017 Fine Gael leadership election.
 O'Connell also suggested many local Fine Gael branch members in Dublin South Bay regarded her as an outsider and a "parachute candidate" due to the fact she is originally from County Westmeath, and had turned against her over this.
-The Phoenix offered the view that O'Connell would not be nominated because she had turned the Fine Gael leadership against her while lobbying for her sister Mary Newman Julian to be the party's candidate in a Senate by-election in 2018.
+The Phoenix offered the view that O'Connell would not be nominated because she had turned the Fine Gael leadership against her while lobbying for her sister Mary Newman Julian to be the party's candidate in a 2018 Seanad by-election.
 In particular, a meeting between her and Simon Coveney in which O'Connell's expectations were read as entitled was cited as hurting her relationships.
-Fine Gael subsequently lost the by-election to Labour's Ivana Bacik, a veteran pro-choice campaigner.
-Fine Gael's candidate in the by-election had been James Geoghegan, who had previously left the party to follow Lucinda Creighton into Renua, but returned to the fold after that party collapsed.
+Fine Gael's candidate in the by-election was James Geoghegan, who had previously left the party to join Lucinda Creighton in Renua, but returned to Fine Gael after that party collapsed.
+Geoghegan lost the by-election to Labour's Ivana Bacik, a senator for Dublin University and veteran pro-choice campaigner.

+In October 2024, O'Connell left Fine Gael to contest the next general election in Dublin Bay South as an independent candidate.
+She failed to be elected or to achieve the one-quarter of the quota necessary to recoup her election expenses.